Northcliff

 Northcliff is a wealthy residential suburb of Johannesburg, South Africa.
 The suburb is located on Northcliff Ridge which provides views to both the north and the south.
 Northcliff's huge homes are nestled around a steep incline of the hill, and on the foot of Northcliff borders the suburbs of Fairland, Blackheath, Cresta and Berario.
 Recently some streets have been secured with boom gates.
 It is located in Region B of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on part of an old Witwatersrand farm called Waterval.
-It was established on 3 October 1934 and named after the northerly ridge.
+It was established on 3 October 1934 by entrepreneur, Fred Cohen and named after the northerly ridge.
+Cohen built a palatial home in the suburb, designed by architect M.J.
+Harris and which also has a ballroom.